• Skip to primary navigation

 So when you see the term "microwave safe" on your plastic container, it only means that your container won't warp or melt in the microwave.

-If you don't know if your plastic container can go in the microwave, do a little test.
+If you are unsure if your plastic container can go in the microwave, do a little test.
 Put the dish with a glass of water in the microwave at maximum power for one minute.

-Also, for safety reasons, throw away scratched, badly worn, foggy with bad smell plastic containers.
+Also, for safety reasons, throw away scratched, badly worn, foggy, and smelly plastic containers.

 Tips for microwaving Tupperware